Netherlands: Foreign relations

-The history of Dutch foreign policy has been characterised by its neutrality.
+The history of Dutch foreign policy has been characterized by its neutrality.
+According to the 2024 Global Peace Index, Netherlands is the 18th most peaceful country in the world.
 Since World War II, the Netherlands has become a member of a large number of international organisations, most prominently the UN, NATO and the EU.
-The Dutch economy is very open and relies strongly on international trade.

 The foreign policy of the Netherlands is based on four basic commitments: to Atlantic co-operation, to European integration, to international development and to international law.
 One of the more controversial international issues surrounding the Netherlands is its liberal policy towards soft drugs.

-The historical ties inherited from its colonial past in Indonesia and Surinam still influence the foreign relations of the Netherlands.
-In addition, many people from these countries are living permanently in the Netherlands.
+The historical ties inherited from its colonial past in Indonesia and Suriname still influence the foreign relations of the Netherlands.
+Many with heritage from these countries now live permanently in the Netherlands.

 Military

-The Netherlands has one of the oldest standing armies in Europe; it was first established as such by Maurice of Nassau in the late 1500s.
-The Dutch army was used throughout the Dutch Empire.
+The Netherlands has one of the oldest standing armies in Europe; it was first established in the late 1500s.
 After the defeat of Napoleon, the Dutch army was transformed into a conscription army.
-The army was unsuccessfully deployed during the Belgian Revolution in 1830.
-After 1830, it was deployed mainly in the Dutch colonies, as the Netherlands remained neutral in European wars (including the First World War), until the Netherlands was invaded in World War II and defeated by the Wehrmacht in May 1940.

 The Netherlands abandoned its neutrality in 1948 when it signed the Treaty of Brussels, and became a founding member of NATO in 1949.
-The Dutch military was therefore part of the NATO strength in Cold War Europe, deploying its army to several bases in Germany.
-More than 3,000 Dutch soldiers were assigned to the 2nd Infantry Division of the United States Army during the Korean War.
+The Dutch military was therefore part of the NATO strength in Cold War Europe.
+In 1983 the (ceremonial) function of commander of chief of the monarch was transferred to the government, which means the monarch (nominal head of state) has no formal military function.
 In 1996 conscription was suspended, and the Dutch army was once again transformed into a professional army.
 Since the 1990s the Dutch army has been involved in the Bosnian War and the Kosovo War, it held a province in Iraq after the defeat of Saddam Hussein, and it was engaged in Afghanistan.
 The Netherlands has ratified many international conventions concerning war law.
 The Netherlands decided not to sign the UN treaty on the Prohibition of Nuclear Weapons.

 The military is composed of four branches, all of which carry the prefix Koninklijke (Royal):